mightydragon07/mightydragon07/README.md

 ---

-## About
+## About Me

-Results-driven full-stack developer focused on building scalable, high-performance web applications.
-Strong interest in clean architecture, optimized runtimes, and modern development workflows.
-Experienced in designing and deploying production-ready systems across the full stack.
+I'm a Full-stack developer who mainly builds modern web applications.
+Passionate about performance, clean architecture, and scalable systems.
+Always experimenting with new technologies and optimized runtimes.

 ---

-## Technical Expertise
+## Tech Stack

 ### Languages